What You Need To Know About The Equifax Breach

 Who do I talk to about a Credit Freeze?

 Please be aware that a lot of phishing sites and scams will likely come out of a situation like this.
-Make sure that any site you visit for these bureaus are legitimate before entering any of your information.
+Make sure that any site you visit for these bureaus is legitimate before entering any of your information.
 If you receive an unsolicited email from one of these companies, please delete it immediately and do not click on any links.
 Now is the time to be on high alert for phishing emails and sites, and not just from scammers posing as credit bureaus but in general as well.
 Scammers use these types of situations to take advantage of people who are vulnerable.

 A less-impactful alternative to a credit freeze is a fraud alert.
 A fraud alert requires potential creditors to contact you and obtain your permission before opening new lines of credit in your name.
 You are allowed by law to file a fraud alert (also called a “security alert”) with one of the credit bureaus (Equifax, Experian or Trans Union) every 90 days.
 Whichever one you file with, they are required by law to alert the other two big bureaus as well.
 The fourth bureau, Innovis, follows the same rules as the big three, but you will have to file a fraud alert with them as well.